-I’ll be speaking more about family betrayal and scapegoating when divorcing a covertly abusive spouse in Part Two of this article.
+I’ll be speaking more about family betrayal and scapegoating when divorcing a covertly abusive spouse in future articles.
 If you are not already subscribing to the ‘Scapegoat Recovery’ blog, feel free to do so via the sign-up form on this page, or sign up for the FSA Recovery Monthly Newsletter (you’ll also receive access to a free download of the FSA Self-Test).

 If you related to something in this article, feel free to share in the comments – What you say could help others!